mecastilloc/liri-node-app/README.md

 ## Settings

-1. install all the dependencies needed with **`$npm install`**  Note tha the file package.json already has what you need
+1. install all the dependencies needed with **`$npm install`**  Note that the file package.json already has what you need

 2. Yo need to create your API keys from: